makerdao/mips/MIP61/MIP61.md

 #### Abstain Modifier

-At the beginning of every month Governance Facilitators check how many of the polls in the previous month have been voted with a non-abstaining choice.
-If the ratio of non-abstaining-choices to total polls is >= 60% the delegate met the Abstaind Modifier criteria and is eligable for compensation.
-If the ratio is below 60%, the delegate is not eligable for any compensation for this month.
+At the beginning of every month, the Governance Facilitators will check how many polls and Executive Votes in the previous month have been voted with a non-abstaining choice.
+If the ratio of non-abstaining choices to total polls is >= 60%, the Recognized Delegate will have met the Abstain Modifier criteria and be eligible for compensation for that month.
+If the ratio is below 60%, the delegate will not be eligible for compensation for that month.

 ### MIP61c3: Payment Process